Cod-e-Codes/test-repo/README.md

 ## Contributing

 We welcome contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for:
+See the [contribution guidelines](CONTRIBUTING.md) for:
 - Development setup
 - Code style guidelines
 - Pull request process